DammyShittu/ToDo-List-App/README.md

 - Run `npm start` from your editor's terminal to view the project in your browser.

-- Run `npx hint` . to check for HTML Linter errors.
+- Run `npx eslint .` . to check for JavaScript Linter errors.

 - Run `npx stylelint "**/*.{css,scss}"` to check for CSS Linter errors.